Biden, GOP senator to meet as infrastructure deadline looms

-The president is looking forward to hosting West Virginia GOP Sen. Shelley Moore Capito, the White House said, ahead of the afternoon session.
+The president is looking forward to hosting West Virginia GOP Sen. Shelley Moore Capito, the White House said ahead of the Wednesday afternoon session.
 The two will continue bipartisan negotiations.
 The administration’s deadline for a deal is now June.
 7.

 Privately, however, the president has sized up the GOP’s latest $928 billion offer as unworkable, in large part because it taps unused COVID-19 funds to pay for it.
+Biden wants to hike the corporate tax rate to generate revenue, a nonstarter for Senate Republicans.
 Publicly the administration is making it clear it views next week as a make-or-break moment for the president’s push toward a deal with Republicans.

-“He’s appreciative and heartened by the good faith effort that we’ve seen from Republican senators but as the president said last week we do need to finish these negotiations soon,” White House deputy press secretary Karine Jean-Pierre told reporters Tuesday traveling with the president on Air Force One to Tulsa, Okla., where he is scheduled to deliver remarksto commemorate the 100th anniversary of the Tulsa Race Massacre.
+Senate Republican Leader Mitch McConnell said Capito is heading into the meeting re-upping the GOP’s push to repurpose the coronavirus relief fund to pay for infrastructure investments.

+“That’s the key to getting a bipartisan agreement,” McConnell said at a press conference in Kentucky.
+He said he particularly wants to halt unemployment assistance that he says is preventing Americans from returning to work.

 Together, the president and the Republicans both have political incentives to negotiate a bipartisan accord over his sweeping investment package, even if no deal is within sight.
 For Biden, reaching across the aisle and cutting deals in Congress is central to his brand of politics.
 Republicans can also score political gains by trying to work with a popular president.